 Biden-Harris Administration Launches EPA-USDA Partnership to Provide Wastewater Sanitation to Underserved Rural Communities

-Historic Bipartisan Infrastructure Law Funding Will Help Address Lack of Basic Wastewater Infrastructure in Lowndes and Greene County, Alabama
+Historic Bipartisan Infrastructure Law Funding Will Help Address Lack of Basic Wastewater Infrastructure in Harlan County, Kentucky

-MONTGOMERY, Ala.– (August 2, 2022) Today, at an event in Lowndes County, Alabama, where a significant number of residents lack access to wastewater infrastructure, the U.S. Environmental Protection Agency (EPA) and U.S. Department of Agriculture (USDA) announced the Closing America’s Wastewater Access Gap Community Initiative.
-The new initiative will be piloted in 11 communities across the country where residents lack basic wastewater management that is essential to protecting their health and the environment.
-EPA and USDA will jointly leverage technical assistance resources to help historically underserved communities identify and pursue federal funding opportunities – including from President Biden’s Bipartisan Infrastructure Law – to address their wastewater needs and eliminate harmful exposure to backyard sewage.
+FRANKFORT, Ky.-- (August 2 , 2022) - Today, at an event with U.S. Environmental Protection Agency (EPA) Administrator Michael S. Regan and U.S. Department of Agriculture (USDA) Secretary Tom Vilsack in Lowndes County, Alabama, EPA and USDA announced the Closing America’s Wastewater Access Gap Community Initiative.
+The Initiative will be piloted in 10 areas of the country that have demonstrated great need for assistance to provide basic wastewater sanitation services and aims to eliminate harmful exposure to backyard sewage.
+EPA and USDA will jointly leverage technical assistance resources to help historically underserved communities identify, and pursue, federal funding opportunities – including from the Bipartisan Infrastructure Law – to address their wastewater needs.

 "The America that we all believe in is a land of opportunity.
 But, for historically marginalized communities from Alabama to Alaska, that opportunity is stolen when basic sanitation doesn’t work—exposing adults and children to backyard sewage and disease,” said EPA Administrator Michael S. Regan.
 “By partnering with USDA and leveraging funding through the Bipartisan Infrastructure Law, EPA is working to restore dignity and opportunity to rural communities here in Lowndes County and across the country.”